-angle is the angle of TCP relative to the horizontal position when link 4 is horizontal and roll is 0; defined in thousandths of a degree.
+angle is the angle of TCP relative to the horizontal position when link 4 is horizontal (ER IX and MK2) and roll is 0 (all robots);

+defined in thousandths of a degree.

 length, offset and angle can be a variable or a constant.